TheOriginalGeez/Cupid/README.md

 ## Recommended Specs

 - CPU: >= Intel Core i7-7700k OR >= AMD Ryzen 5 3600
-- GPU: >= RTX 2060 OR >= RX 5700
+- GPU: >= GTX 1070 OR >= RX 580
-- VRAM: >= 6GBs
+- VRAM: >= 8GBs
 - RAM: >= 8GBs

-Everything should be installed on an SSD or HDD that has at least 150GBs of space available.
+Everything should be installed (preferably) on a SSD or HDD that has at least 150GBs of space available.

 ### My Specs

 - CPU: AMD Ryzen 5 3600
 - GPU: RTX 2070 Super
-- Game and list installed on a HDD.
+- Game and list installed on a SSD.

 # Pre-Installation